microsoft/nni/nni/retiarii/hub/README.md

+This README will be deleted once this hub got stabilized, after which we will promote it in the documentation.

+## Why

 We hereby provides a series of state-of-the-art search space, which is PyTorch model + mutations + training recipe.

-The examples are still under intense development.

 For further motivations and plans, please see https://github.com/microsoft/nni/issues/4249.